Experimental UniMMCore#

 ABC for XYStage devices that support stepper motors.

-In this variant, rather than providing set_position_um
+In this variant, rather than providing set_position_um and get_position_um,

-you provide set_position_steps
+you provide set_position_steps, get_position_steps, get_step_size_x_um,

-.
-A default implementation of set_position_um
+and get_step_size_y_um.
+A default implementation of set_position_um and

-is then provided that uses these methods, taking into account
+get_position_um is then provided that uses these methods, taking into account

 the XY-mirroring properties of the device.